channels.<channel>.streaming.mode: "progress" and OpenClaw creates the

 Telegram, streaming.mode: "block" is still preview streaming, not normal

-block-reply delivery — use streaming.block.enabled (or legacy
+block-reply delivery — use streaming.block.enabled for that.

 Configure labels

 Progress labels live underchannels.<channel>.streaming.progress.
-The
+The default

 label: "auto"):